Golden Gate Park: Kezar Stadium

 The 59,000-seat stadium was demolished in 1989 and replaced with a modern 9,044-seat stadium, which includes a replica of the original concrete arch at the entryway.

 The stadium has been used in recent years for soccer, lacrosse, and track and field.
 The stadium also holds the annual city high school football championship, the Turkey Bowl.
-The Turkey Bowl dates back to 1924 and is played each Thanksgiving.
+The Turkey Bowl dates to 1924 and is played each Thanksgiving.
 The game was held at Lowell High School in 2014 because Kezar was closed due to renovation of the running track.
 Galileo High School has the most overall wins in the game (16) after breaking Lincoln High School's record four-game winning streak in 2009.

 The stadium also hosts the football game in the three-part Bruce-Mahoney Trophy competition between Sacred Heart Cathedral Preparatory and Saint Ignatius College Preparatory, two Catholic high schools in San Francisco, in addition to serving as the home field for Sacred Heart Cathedral's football program.

 The Polo Field

 The sport of polo came to California in 1876, when the California Polo Club was established with help of Bay Area native, Captain Nell Mowry.
 By the late 1800s, polo in San Francisco was dominated by the Golden Gate Driving Club and the San Francisco Driving Club.
 In 1906, the Golden Gate Park Stadium was built by private subscription from the driving clubs which contained both a polo field and a cycling velodrome.
 Later on, the stadium was renamed simply the Polo Field.
 In the mid-1930s, the City and County of San Francisco used PWA and WPA funds to renovate the polo field.
 In 1939, additional WPA funds were used to build polo sheds, replacing already-standing horse stables.
 Polo continued being played through the 1940s but by the 1950s polo stopped being played on the Polo Field because the sport had largely migrated to other bay area cities where land more suitable for polo was available.
 In 1985 and 1986, polo was brought back to the Polo Field in Golden Gate Park for the second and third annual San Francisco Grand Prix and Equestrian Festival.
 Today, polo is not regularly played on the Polo Field, but from 2006 to 2010 Polo in the Park was hosted annually.

 The Polo Fields has a history of cycling lasting from 1906 to the 21st century.
 The Polo Fields were originally created for track cycling in 1906, as track cycling was a popular sport in the early 1900s.
-Despite a down-surge of popularity in the mid-1900s, track cycling has seen a huge rebirth ever since the introduction of more track cycling programs in the Olympics in 2003.
+Despite a down-surge of popularity in the mid-1900s, track cycling has seen a rebirth ever since the introduction of more track cycling programs in the Olympics in 2003.
 San Francisco has seen a surge in cycling popularity, and groups such as "Friends of the Polo Field Cycling Track" have recently formed.